theOehrly/Fast-F1/docs/ergast.rst

   2    1960     10

+Note that the API always returns results in an ascending order.
+Therefore, when no season is specified, the constructor standings are returned for the oldest available seasons.

 Due to the maximum number of returned results being limited, only data for three seasons is returned, as can be seen.